Sao Joao Festival Featured in

 The Sao Joao festival, a part of Goa's Portuguese heritage, takes place at the beginning of the monsoon season.
-This holiday has a loud celebration in North Goa, but it's not that common in the southern part of the state.
+This Christian holiday has a loud celebration in North Goa, but it's not that common in the southern part of the state.
 It is popular mostly among young people in Goan villages.
 During this day young people wear crowns made out of fruits and leaves called 'kopels.'
 They also jump into a well just for fun.

 Later on, everyone enjoys delicious festive food.
 There is also a tradition of exchanging fruits and other treats among friends and relatives.